 The District owns the land for the McCook Reservoir, which is being built within the Lawndale Avenue Solids Management Area (LASMA).
 A Project Cooperation Agreement (PCA) with the US Army Corps of Engineers (Corps) to construct, operate, and maintain the reservoir was signed on May 10, 1999.
 Under the PCA, the Corps was responsible for designing and constructing the reservoir features, and the District was responsible for providing lands, easements, right-of-way, and relocations, including providing the storage capacity for the reservoir through excavation of overburden and rock mining.
 The reservoir is being completed in two stages.
 A major milestone was reached at the end of 2017 when the first stage was placed in service providing 3.5 billion gallons of storage for CSOs.
 The second stage is currently under construction and will expand the total capacity to 10 billion gallons of storage.
-The District and the Corps are negotiating a new Project Participating Agreement (PPA) under which the Corps will transfer the remaining federal funds for Stage 2 to the District, and the District will complete the remaining design and construction.
-The PPA is anticipated to be executed in early 2019.
+The District and the Corps executed a new Project Participating Agreement (PPA) under which the Corps transferred the remaining federal funds for Stage 2 to the District, and the District will complete the remaining design and construction.